MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-native-android-applications/index.md

 1. From the command line, navigate to the Android project.
 2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`.
 3. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
 Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
-4. Make sure to update the **app/src/main/assets/mfpclient.properties** file with the server properties.
 5. From Android Studio, run the sample by clicking the **Run** button.